paralin/docker-nixos/README.md

 This repository contains a **Dockerfile** of a multi-stage build which produces a functional NixOS system as the output image.

-It uses alpine as an intermediate build environment, which is available for most architectures.
+It uses Ubuntu as an intermediate build environment, which is available for most architectures.
+There is a variant for Alpine, but it has issues building - RT34 errors, possibly due to musl.

 # Usage